nramc/my-notes/docs/index.md

 # Welcome.!

-The Ultimate Playbook for coding snippets, references, procedures and How-Tos based on real time experience.
+The Ultimate Playbook for coding snippets, references, procedures and How-To articles based on real time experience.